uimix-editor/uimix/README.md

 ## Goals

+### Freehand design

+Draw elements at arbitrary positions on the canvas and add auto layout later.
+You can create production components with the same experience as popular graphics design tools.

 ### Based on Web standards

 Macaron is a design tool built around Web standards (HTML, CSS, and Web Components).

-### Freehand design

-Draw elements at arbitrary positions on the canvas and add auto layout later.

 ### Clean file format